-Ironworkers are often at the top of Most Dangerous Job in America lists.
-Ironwork is extremely physically demanding and is completed at high elevations while being exposed to the elements.
-The injuries suffered in this industry each year are often catastrophic.
+Ironworkers are often at the top of the Most Dangerous Job in America lists.
+Ironwork is exceptionally physically demanding and is completed at high elevations while exposed to the elements.
+As a result, the injuries suffered in this industry each year are often catastrophic.

-If you were recently injured in an ironworker accident in Morgantown, West Virginia, discuss your case with an attorney from Robinette Legal Group, PLLC.
+If you were recently injured in an ironworker accident in or near Morgantown, West Virginia, discuss your case with an experienced work accident attorney from Robinette Legal Group, PLLC.
 We will listen to your story and give you our best legal advice for how to move forward.

 What Are Ironworker Accidents?

-Iron and steel workers install the metal beams and columns that form major structures, such as buildings and bridges in West Virginia.
-It is a dangerous job that is replete with hazards and injury risks for workers, including working from great heights and working around powerful machinery.
-Ironworkers are constantly at risk of serious injuries from accidents such as:
+Iron and steel workers install metal beams and columns that form significant structures, such as buildings and bridges in West Virginia.
+It is dangerous, with hazards and injury risks for workers, including working from great heights and around powerful machinery.
+Ironworkers are constantly at risk of severe injuries from accidents such as:

 Who Is Responsible for Paying for Your Injury?

-Construction companies and site managers have a responsibility to keep workers and the public reasonably safe during a project.
+Construction companies and site managers are responsible for keeping workers and the public reasonably safe during a project.
 This duty of care comes with responsibilities such as hiring qualified workers and properly training them, supervising all construction projects, properly maintaining equipment and machinery, and obeying federal and state safety regulations.
 If a company violates these duties, accidents can occur.

-You may have grounds to file a personal injury lawsuit in West Virginia after an ironworker accident if someone else’s careless or reckless act or omission caused your injury.
-If you or your lawyer can prove that this is the case, one or more parties may be financially responsible (liable) for your medical bills and other losses.
+You might have grounds to file a personal injury lawsuit in West Virginia after an ironworker accident if someone else’s careless or reckless act or omission caused your injury.
+If you or your lawyer can prove this, one or more parties may be financially responsible (liable) for your medical bills and other losses.